 In order to rent after an eviction you may need to find a landlord that specialized in poor credit.
 These landlords will often require extra security deposits and will report your monthly payments to the credit bureaus.
 This means if you are able to pay on time, it can help your score, but if you cannot your score will suffer making it that much harder to rent in the future.

-After A Debt Collection Lawsuit and Settlement
+After A Debt Collection Lawsuit and Judgment

 If you have been sued by a credit card, bank, landlord or other debt collection company and lose your case, you will be legally obligated to repay the debt.
 Both paid and unpaid civil judgments will remain on your credit report for up to seven years from the filing date.